-The COVID-19 pandemic and subsequent policy responses have caused unprecedented disruptions to daily life, including increased social isolation, loss of employment, loss of housing and decreased access to health care and social services.
-27,28,29,30 People who use drugs and people with substance use disorders (PWSUD) are at greater risk of health, social and economic harms, which also exacerbate risks related to substance use.
-31,32 Preliminary data show the COVID-19 pandemic has led to alarming outcomes among PWUD and PWSUD, including significant increases in unintentional overdose and overdose death.
-33,34,35 Nationwide, reported overdose death rates are estimated to be nearly 30% higher in the 12-month period ending November 2020 compared to the 12-month period ending November 2019.
-36
+The COVID-19 pandemic and subsequent policy responses have caused unprecedented disruptions to daily life, including increased social isolation, loss of employment, loss of housing and decreased access to health care and social services.^{27,28,29,30} People who use drugs and people with substance use disorders (PWSUD) are at greater risk of health, social and economic harms, which also exacerbate risks related to substance use.^{31,32} Preliminary data show the COVID-19 pandemic has led to alarming outcomes among PWUD and PWSUD, including significant increases in unintentional overdose and overdose death.^{33,34,35} Nationwide, reported overdose death rates are estimated to be nearly 30% higher in the 12-month period ending November 2020 compared to the 12-month period ending November 2019.36

 The pandemic has also challenged existing overdose prevention and response efforts among health departments, SUD treatment providers, harm reduction organizations, health care providers and other community-based organizations.
 Many health departments had to reassign resources and staff to address the pandemic.
-Direct services for PWUD and PWSUD were fundamentally changed during the pandemic and, in some cases, suspended due to risk of COVID-19 transmission.
-Many changes implemented in response to the COVID-19 pandemic are likely to continue well into the future.
+Direct services for PWUD and PWSUD were fundamentally changed during the pandemic and, in some cases, suspended due to risk of COVID-19 transmission.^{37,38,39} Many changes implemented in response to the COVID-19 pandemic are likely to continue well into the future.
 Information for this roadmap was collected during the COVID-19 pandemic at a time policies and practices were rapidly evolving to address the pandemic and the overdose crisis.
-Resources and tools specific to assisting PWUD and preventing overdose during the COVID-19 pandemic are included in Appendix C.
+Resources and tools specific to assisting PWUD and preventing overdose during the COVID-19 pandemic actions are likely and preventing overdose during the COVID-19 pandemic actions.